solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

         .GenerateLazy(100);
     ```

     > As a reminder, the Bogus library generates a set of test data.
 In this example, you are creating 100 items using the Bogus library and the rules listed above.
-The **GenerateLazy** method tells the Bogus library to prepare for a request of 1000 items by returning a variable of type **IEnumerable<Transaction>**.
+The **GenerateLazy** method tells the Bogus library to prepare for a request of 100 items by returning a variable of type **IEnumerable<Transaction>**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.

-1. Add the following foreach block to iterate over the ``PurchaseFoodOrBeverage`` instances:
+1. Add the following foreach block to iterate over the ``Transaction`` instances:

     ```csharp
     foreach(var transaction in transactions)